 Rangers boss McCoist wants to move from EBT row

-Rangers boss Ally McCoist admits he is fed up that alleged past crimes continue to overshadow his plans to take the club forward.
+Rangers boss Ally McCoist is fed up that alleged past crimes continue to overshadow his plans to take the club forward.

 A report over the weekend claimed a draft proposal from the Scottish Football Association and Scottish Premier League asked Rangers to accept the loss of five titles and four Scottish cups in return for a parachute into Division One.

 It is alleged that Rangers failed to disclose secondary EBT payments made to players during the years 2000-2011.

 An SPL-appointed independent commission will begin a hearing in November with Rangers refusing to participate in the investigation claiming the SPL has no jurisdiction over the Third Division club.

 McCoist is frustrated that matters off the pitch continue to dominate the headlines at Ibrox.

 "I am dreadfully weary of the whole situation.
 I will continue to fight but the most important thing is the future of our club," said McCoist.

 "The uncertainty from 14 February last year was bordering on catastrophic in terms of the club's future.
 Now that we have a bit of stability, the disappointing thing for me is that we don't seem to be getting the opportunity to move forward."

 McCoist also paid tribute to the backing of Scottish Football League after they refused to take part in calls for the club to be stripped of any titles.